 - a reference library to browse.

-The activities are particularly suitable for Cub Scouts Packs and Scout Troops or Patrols, and can generally fill a program of 90 minutes.
+The activities are particularly suitable for Cub Scouts and Scout Units and can generally fill a program of 90 minutes.

 Volunteer With Us

 The Heritage Centre is entirely run by volunteers and if you’d like to help out, there’s plenty to do.
 We always need help cataloguing our collection, doing further research, answering questions or helping with publicity.
 Contact us if you’re able to help out.

 On public transport, you can get to the new home of the Heritage Centre by catching the 220 bus from Armadale Train Station (about a 5-10-minute journey) or by catching the 220 bus.

 The Heritage Centre is open from 10 am to 2 pm on Tuesdays and by arrangement – please contact us to arrange a visit for your group.

 General enquiries: Geoff Brade, curator